Learn More and ApplyComputer Science + Geography (BS)

 Open Electives

-Open elective credits are also required to meet the minimum graduation requirement of 192 quarter-credit hours.
+Open elective credit also is required to meet the minimum graduation requirement of 192 hours.

 Program Combination Restrictions